 As we step into this historical experience, we cannot help but draw to mind the 65 million displaced people and refugees around the world today fleeing violence and persecution, searching for protection.
 Like our ancestors, today’s refugees experience displacement, uncertainty, lack of resources, and the complete disruption of their lives.

-Soon we will recite the words “Arami oved avi” as we retell the story of our people’s exodus from Egypt.
+Group: Soon we will recite the words “Arami oved avi” as we retell the story of our people’s exodus from Egypt.
 These words acknowledge that we have stood in the shoes of the refugee.
 Today, as we celebrate our freedom, we commit ourselves to continuing to stand with contemporary refugees.
-In honor of this commitment and against the backdrop of terrible restrictions on refugees, we place a pair of shoes on the doorstep of our home to acknowledge that none
+In honor of this commitment and against the backdrop of terrible restrictions on refugees, we place a pair of shoes on the doorstep of our home to acknowledge that none of us is free until all of us are free and to pledge to stand in support of welcoming those who do not yet have a place to call home.

 Take the middle matzah of the three on your Seder plate.
 Break it into two pieces.
 Wrap the larger piece, the Afikoman, in a napkin to be hidden later.
 As you hold up the remaining smaller piece, read these words together: